C16erikthompson/ECE382_Lab8/README.md

 - My robot could not move in a straight line, so I had to make it move rather slow so that it could constantly check the sensors
 - I had issues with the sensors picking up too much voltage or being unable to distinguish distance very well, so I had to reblind them
 - One robot I was using eventually became unable to turn its right wheel in accordance with the programming, so i had to build my design on another robot eventually
+- Trying to find the amount I wanted the robot to turn to correct itself was onerous, resulting in me making a number of new variables and methods to experiment with
 #Documentation
 None